Cambodia 5/30/2024

 Koh Rong: The Next Thailand?

 Koh Rong is often described as “Thailand 20 years ago.”
 Located off the coast of Sihanoukville, it is the second-largest island in Cambodia.
-For years, it was a wild backpacker secret with no roads and no electricity.
+For years, it was a wild backpacker secret with no roads and no electricity — a place you could only reach by a rickety wooden ferry, where the “accommodation” was a hammock strung between palms, and where the only light at night came from the bioluminescent plankton in the sea.

 In 2026, Koh Rong is changing fast.
-An airport is under construction, and luxury resorts are appearing.
-But for now, it retains its rugged charm.
+An airport is under construction or may already be operational, and luxury resorts have been appearing on the island’s southern and western beaches.
+But for now, it retains much of its rugged charm.
 It is an island of dense jungle fringed by 43 kilometers of blindingly white sand beaches.
-It is famous for its bioluminescent plankton and its laid-back vibe.
+It is famous for its bioluminescent plankton and its laid-back, anything-goes vibe that still draws budget travelers, backpackers, and adventurers from around the world.

 Why Visit Koh Rong in 2026?